skorokithakis/harbormaster/README.md

     environment:
       FOO: bar
       MYVAR: 1
+    # A file to load environment variables from.
+The file must consist of lines
+    # in the form of key=value.
+The filename is relative to the Harbormaster
+    # config file (this file).
+    # Variables in the `environment` key above take precedence over variables
+    # in the file.
+    environment_file: "somefile.txt"
   otherapp:
     url: https://gitlab.com/otheruser/otherrepo.git
     # The Compose config filename, if it's not docker-compose.yml.
     compose_filename: mydocker-compose.yml
+    # A dictionary of replacements (see below).
+    replacements:
+      MYVOLUMENAME: volume
+    # A file containing replacements.
+Works in the exact same way as the
+    # `environment_file` above.
+    replacements_file: "otherfile.txt"
   oldapp:
     # This is an old app, so it shouldn't be run.
     enabled: false